Bi-Factorial Preference Optimization: Balancing Safety-Helpfulness in Language Models: Framework:

 \subsection{Illustrative Examples}

-Following ~\cite{ipo}, we conduct illustrative experiments on a synthetic dataset to demonstrate that our method can accurately recover the global preference using paired preferences.
+Following ~\citet{ipo}, we conduct illustrative experiments on a synthetic dataset to demonstrate that our method can accurately recover the global preference using paired preferences.
 For simplicity, we consider a discrete action space with four actions, $ \mathcal{Y} = \{ y_1, y_2, y_3, y_4 \} $, without context.
 We define the safety labels and helpfulness ranking as

 Consequently, our proposed global preference, as in \cref{fig:pairwiserank}, is \( y_1 \succ y_3 \succ y_4 \succ y_2 \).
-We consider the policy \( \pi_\theta (y_i) = \text{softmax}(\theta)_i \), where \( \theta \in \mathbb{R}^4 \) and \( i=1,2,3,4 \).
+We \rebuttal{encode} the policy as \( \pi_\theta (y_i) = \text{softmax}(\theta)_i \) \rebuttal{using a vector} \( \theta \in \mathbb{R}^4 \) and \( i=1,2,3,4 \).
 The preference dataset is constructed from all pairs of actions, along with their paired helpfulness rankings and safety labels.
 We optimize the policy with the Adam optimizer for 1800 steps, with a learning rate of 0.01, batch size of 32 sampled with replacement, \(\tau=1\), and \(\alpha = 0.5\).
-We compare the supervised optimization objective proposed in \cref{eq:wlobjective} as well as DPO~\cite{dpo} and IPO~\cite{ipo}, where we take the more helpful response is taken as the win response.
+We compare the supervised optimization objective proposed in \cref{eq:wlobjective} as well as DPO~\citep{dpo} and IPO~\citep{ipo}, where we take the more helpful response is taken as the win response.
 Each method is tested with five repeat experiments, and we plot the average learning curves in \cref{fig:illustrative}.

 For all $\tau$, we observe that only with our proposed method does $\pi(y_i)$, \ie, the probability of generating action $y_i$, converges to the desired ranking, \( y_1 \succ y_3 \succ y_4 \succ y_2 \).
 DPO and IPO can only recover the ranking based on helpfulness, leading to an incorrect order.
-While IPO helps prevent the policy from being deterministic, our method retains this beneficial property while also achieving the correct ranking.
+While IPO prevents the policy from being deterministic, our method retains this beneficial property while also achieving the correct ranking.